dhis2/dhis2-fhir-adapter/README.md

 - The prototype may not be able to handle multiple FHIR versions at the same time.
 - The prototype may not support extensible scripts.
 The concepts to get extensible scripts are outlined in this document.
 - The prototype does not yet support distributed processing of FHIR subscriptions.

+## Running the Demo Adapter
+### Dependent Software Components
+#### DHIS2
+The adapter has been tested with DHIS2 2.29.
+There are no special requirements on the organization unit structure.
+A recent version of Tracker Programs "Child Programme" and "WHO RMNCH Tracker" is required.
+Names that are used by these programs must not have been changed.

+#### FHIR Service
+A FHIR Service that provides the FHIR Endpoints and also supports FHIR Subscriptions is required.
+HAPI FHIR JPA Server 3.5.0 or later can be used.
+Instructions on how to setup the FHIR Service can be found at http://hapifhir.io/doc_jpa.html.

+### Building
+In order to build the adapter Java Development Kit 8 and Maven 3.2 or later is required.
+No additional repositories need to be configured in Maven.